gulsemayy/gulsemayy.github.io/_pages/research.md

 More broadly, I am interested in the mechanisms underlying pattern formation in reaction–diffusion systems, particularly the roles of diffusion, nonlinear interactions, and domain geometry.
 I combine analytical approaches with numerical simulations to investigate the emergence, stability, and evolution of spatial and spatiotemporal patterns on complex domains.

-## Spatio-temporal pattern formation on an annulus
+## Spatiotemporal pattern formation on an annulus

 The simulation below illustrates the emergence and evolution of spatiotemporal patterns in a reaction–diffusion system defined on an annular domain.
 It demonstrates how diffusion, nonlinear interactions, and domain geometry can jointly shape complex spatial organization over time.